eskoniarek/imgly-htt-1/README.md

 # Tree Structure Visualization and Manipulation

 > A node tree is a data structure that consists of nodes connected in a hierarchical manner.
 Each node can have zero or more child nodes, forming a parent-child relationship.
 The topmost node is called the root node, and nodes without any child nodes are called leaf nodes.
-This structure allows for efficient representation and traversal of hierarchical data.
+This structure allows for efficient representation of hierarchical data.

 - Tree structure visualization and manipulation application using Next.js, TypeScript, and React.
 - This tool provides a user-friendly way to explore, analyze, and modify complex tree structures.
 It enable users to get insights into the hierarchical relationships within the data and perform transformations with ease.